MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-ad-integration-agent-assignment.md

 ## Integrate Active Directory with untrusted domain

 1. Create a user in an untrusted domain with permissions to read, write and delete objects in AD.
-2. Assign the user with *logon as a service* privilege on management server.
+2. Assign the user with *logon as a service* privilege on the management server.
 To do this, go to **Start** > **Local Security Policy** > **Local Policies** > **User Rights Assignment** > **Logon as a Service** > **Add user**, and then add the user created in step 1.
 [Learn more about logon as a service](enable-service-logon.md).
 3. Create a security group (domain local or global).
 Add the user (created in step 1) to this group.
 4. Run *MOMAdAdmin.exe* on the untrusted domain with the following parameters: